World Famous Lover Movie Review: Vijay Devarakonda Shines In This Emotionally Exhausting Love Story!

 - Aishwarya Rajesh's portrayal of Suvarna

-- Seenaiyya-Suvarna love story
+- Seenaiyya-Suvarna track

 Cons

-- Gautham-Yamini love story
+- Gautham-Yamini track

 - Logical loopholes in the Paris track